IBM/openshift101/workshop/GETSTARTED.md

 1. You should already have a federated IBM Cloud account using your company email address, confirm by logging in to https://cloud.ibm.com

-1. If you do not have an account, you could create your own [IBM Cloud account](https://ibm.biz/Bdzybn).
+1. If you do not have an account, you could create your own [IBM Cloud account][vcpi_code].

-1. Go to [Grant Cluster](http://grant-cluster-iks.mybluemix.net) web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `Frankfurt (EU-Central / eu-de)` region.
+1. Go to [Grant Cluster][grant_cluster] web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `Frankfurt (EU-Central / eu-de)` region.

     ![](README_images/get-clusters.png)